Work in Frankfurt

-Interesting Fact: Frankfurt is the 5th largest city in Germany, known as the largest financial centre in Europe and home to the European Central Bank, Deutsche Bundesbank and a number of other large commerical bank.
+Interesting Fact: Frankfurt is the 5th largest city in Germany, known as the largest financial centre in Europe and home to the European Central Bank, Deutsche Bundesbank and a number of other large commercial banks (well, slightly interesting fact).

-Of course we know that you don't decide on a new home solely based on the number of companies there.
-Which is why we think you will love walking down the Main River, which has various amazing museums on both side for you to get a taste of what it is truly like to live & work in Frankfurt.
+Of course, we know that you don't decide on a new home solely based on the number of companies there.
+Which is why we think you will love walking down the Main River, which has various amazing museums on both sides for you to get a taste of what it is truly like to live & work in Frankfurt

 Cost of Living here in Frankfurt

-Shopping in Germany can be a pleasure, especially some of Germany's famous grocery stores like Aldi, Lidl, Rewe and many more.
-If you get hungary on your shopping trips, you might like to know that there are nearly bakeries on every corner.
+Shopping in Germany can be a pleasure, especially in some of Germany's famous grocery stores like Aldi, Lidl, Rewe and many more.
+During work or possibly on your lunch break you might like to know that there are nearly bakeries on every corner.
 There is literally a treat on every street.
 For you to get a general idea of what the more common of foods will cost you, here they are:

-Here in Frankfurt there is plenty to do and to see.
-Whether you are more into the gym or perhaps you are an opera lover, you can have it all.
+Here in Frankfurt, there is plenty to do and to see.
+Whether you are more in the gym or perhaps you are an opera lover, you can have it all.

 Frankfurt Opera offers different events, from classical to entertainment.
 For those who love the night and to party there is plenty of bars and clubs to boogie down in.

 Frankfurt has a great zoo too, with more than 4,500 animals to see and the botanic garden is something you would not want to miss.
 Like we said earlier the River Main is packed with museums for you to wander around in and before we go, you should know that Frankfurt a number of events where they use fireworks to celebrate several times a year.